 Where is the camera?
 Do I start close up?
-Perhaps focusing on the tear in the corner of someone’s eye and slowily pull the camera back?
-Would the scene work best if I had the camera way back and then zoom in on my characters?
+Perhaps focusing on the tear in the corner of someone’s eye and slowly pulling the camera back?
+Or would the scene work best if I had the camera way back and then zoomed in on my characters?
 Or something in between?

 Decide where to the scene will end

 My final step is to decide where to end the scene.
-I almost always find a way to leave the reader hanging so they will feel compelled to turn the page.
+I often find a way to leave the reader hanging, so they feel compelled to turn the page.

-While this sounds like a huge undertaking, it usually takes about fifteen minutes using these steps to create a vivid image of the scene in my mind.
-The results are scenes rich in detail and first drafts that need little revision.
+While this sounds like a huge undertaking, it usually takes about fifteen minutes to use these steps to create a vivid image of the scene in my mind.
+This is time well spent because the words flow easily once I start to write, the resulting scenes rich in detail, and my first drafts need little revision.
 This is what works for me.

-Do you have a different process or some additional ideas to offer?
+Do you have a different process or additional ideas to offer?
 If so, share them below.
-If you feel this is over the top and prefer writing from the seat of your pants, feel free to tell me that too.
+If you feel this is over the top and prefer writing from the seat of your pants, feel free to tell me that, too.

 Book Review: In Leah’s Wake by Terri Giuliano Long